TAKT: Target-Aware Knowledge Transfer for Whole Slide Image Classification: Experiments and Results

-\textbf{Evaluation Metrics.} \textbf{A}rea \textbf{U}nder the \textbf{C}urve (AUC), F1 and accuracy are the evaluation metrics.
-These metrics can holistically reflect the performances of the models.
+\textbf{A}rea \textbf{U}nder the \textbf{C}urve (AUC), F1 and accuracy are the evaluation metrics.
+These metrics can holistically reflect the overall performances of the models.
 The thresholds of F1 and accuracy scores are set to 0.5.
+We also conduct a significance test to further assess the significance of the difference between the means of the highest metrics and those of the second-highest metrics.